Logo Futurismo

 David Rodrigues | Two fin whales off the coast of São Miguel Island

-In 1986, the international whaling commission (IWC) issued a moratorium ceasing the commercial whaling of all whale species and populations.
+In 1986, the International Whaling Commission (IWC) issued a moratorium ceasing the commercial whaling of all whale species and populations.
 However, Norway, Iceland, Japan, and Denmark continue to hunt fin whales today.
-Even so, nowadays, whaling is no longer a major threat for fin whales.
+Even so, nowadays, whaling is no longer a significant threat to fin whales.
 However, they are still largely affected by anthropogenic activities (Panigada et al., 2006).

 David Rodrigues | Two fin whales with São Miguel island's south coast in the background fin whales endangered